aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdffileeditor/concatenate-pdf-documents/_index.md

 [PdfFileEditor](https://reference.aspose.com/pdf/net/aspose.pdf.facades/pdffileeditor) class in Aspose.Pdf.Facades namespace offers you the capability to concatenate the PDF file.
 You can even read all the Pdf files in a particular folder at runtime and concatenate them, without even knowing the file names.
 Simply provide the path of directory, which contains the PDF documents, that you would like to concatenate.

-Please try using the following code snippet to achieve this functionality from Aspose.PDF:
+Please try using the following C# code snippet to achieve this functionality from Aspose.PDF:

 ```csharp
 // The path to the documents directory.